omaraflak/gender-prediction/README.md

 # Docker

 Using Flask you can easily make a GenderAPI.
-The image is on Docker.
+The image is on [DockerHub](https://cloud.docker.com/repository/docker/omaraflak/genderapi/general).

 ```
 docker pull omaraflak/genderapi:v1